LukasWoodtli/WebPage/pelican/content/modern_cpp_design.md

 *"pointers to member functions and the two related operators are a curiously half-baked concept in C++.
 And by the way, you cannot have references to member functions (although you can have references to regular functions)."*

+## Implementing Singletons

+### Addressing the Dead Reference Problem (II): Singletons with Longevity

+*"The concept emerging here is that of **longevity control** and is independent of the concept of a singleton: The greater longevity an object has, the later it will be destroyed.
+It doesn't matter whether the object is a singleton or some global dynamically allocated object."*

+### The Double-Checked Locking Pattern

+*"Very experienced multithreaded programmers know that even the Double-Checked Locking pattern, although correct on paper, is not always correct in practice.
+In certain symmetric multiprocessor environments (the ones featuring the so-called relaxed memory model), the writes are committed to the main memory in bursts, rather than one by one.
+The bursts occur in increasing order of addresses, not in chronological order."*

+*"Thus, sadly, the Double-Checked Locking pattern is known to be defective for such systems."*

+*"Usually the platform offers alternative, nonportable concurrency-solving primitives, such as memory barriers, which ensure ordered access to memory."*

+*"A reasonable compiler should generate correct, nonspeculative code around `volatile` objects."*

+## Smart Pointers

+*"Smart pointers are C++ objects that simulate simple pointers by implementing `operator->` and the unary `operator*`.
+In addition to sporting pointer syntax and semantics, smart pointers often perform useful tasks - such as memory management or locking - under the covers, thus freeing the application from carefully managing the lifetime of pointed-to objects."*

+### The Deal

+*"Smart pointers have value semantics, whereas some simple pointers do not.
+An object with value semantics is an object that you can **copy** and **assign** to.
+A plain `int` is the perfect example of a first-class object.
+You can create, copy, and change integer values freely.
+A pointer that you use to iterate in a buffer also has value semantics - you initialize it to point to the beginning of the buffer, and you bump it until you reach the end.
+Along the way, you can copy its value to other variables to hold temporary results.
+With pointers that hold values allocated with `new`, however, the story is very different.
+Once you have written*

+    :::cpp
+    Widget* p = new Widget;

+*the variable `p` not only points to, but also **owns**, the memory allocated for the `Widget` object.
+This is because later you must issue `delete p` to ensure that the `Widget` object is destroyed and its memory is released."*

+*"In short, in the smart pointers' world, ownership is an important topic.
+By providing ownership management, smart pointers are able to support integrity guarantees and full value semantics.
+Because ownership has much to do with constructing, copying, and destroying smart pointers, it's easy to figure out that these are the most vital functions of a smart pointer."*

+### Storage of Smart Pointers

+*"Each type that's hardcoded in a piece of generic code decreases the genericity of the code.
+Hardcoded types are to generic code what magic constants are to regular code."*

+*"When you apply `operator->` to a type that's not a built-in pointer, the compiler does an interesting thing.
+After looking up and applying the user-defined `operator->` to that type, it applies `operator->` again to the result.
+The compiler keeps doing this recursively until it reaches a native pointer, and only then proceeds with member access.
+It follows that a smart pointer's `operator->` does not have to return a pointer.
+It can return an object that in turn implements `operator->`, without changing the use syntax."*

+*"If you return an object of type `PointerType` by value from `operator->`, the sequence of execution is as follows:*

+1. *Constructor of `PointerType`*
+2. *`PointerType::operator->` called; likely returns a pointer to an object of type `PointeeType`*
+3. *Member access for `PointeeType` - likely a function call*
+4. *Destructor of `PointerType`*

+*"In a nutshell, you have a nifty way of implementing locked function calls.
+This idiom has broad uses with multithreading and locked resource access.
+You can have `PointerType`'s constructor lock the resource, and then you can access the resource; finally, `PointerType`'s destructor unlocks the resource."*